We show how to perform Repeated Measures ANOVA where there are two within-subjects factors.

 Figure 3 – Construction of ANOVA for Example 1

 Row 4 contains the values of a, b, m, and n for Example 1.
 E.g. a = the number of Training levels = COUNTA(J3:K3) and n = PRODUCT(R4:T4) or COUNT(B5:G14).
 The various degrees of freedom are calculated from these values as described in Definition 2 of Two Within-subjects Factors Structural Model.
-Some examples are given in Figure 4.
+Figure 4 displays some representative formulas.

 Figure 4 – Representative df from Figure 3